freelawproject/free.law/content/pages/hiring.md

 Questions or comments about the positions or about Free Law Project?
 Please contact: <a href="mailto:jobs@free.law">jobs@free.law</a>.
 We enthusiastically welcome emails as you are considering your application.

+All of our positions are remote.

 We're thrilled you're considering joining us.

 <div class="alert alert-info" role="alert">
-    <p><strong>Please do not include your name or other personally identifiable information on your résumé or cover letter</strong>.
-We intend to fill this role with as much race and gender blindness as possible.
+    <p><strong>Please do not include your name or other personally identifiable information on your résumé or cover letter.
+Name your upload "resume.pdf", not "my-name.pdf".</strong> We intend to fill this role with as much race and gender blindness as possible and we need your help to pull it off.
     </p>
 </div>